tianc377/tianc377.github.io/_posts/2021-10-01-StylizedCharacterRendering.md

 For `Ace Force` project in UE4, dynamic lights integration was revised in `MobileBasePassPixelShader.usf`, as the cel-shading style needs the corresponding cel feeling attenuation such as point lights.<br />
 ![dynamiclight](/post-img/shaderposts/character-shading/dynamic-light.gif){: width="90%" }<br />
 #### In Unity
-For `Under One Person` project, the project is using Unity URP pipeline, the character shader was un unlit shader originally, therefore how to receive and react to the scene lighting in this 3D game with full point of view is a significant problem.
+For `Hitori no Shita: The Outcast` project, the project is using Unity URP pipeline, the character shader was un unlit shader originally, therefore how to receive and react to the scene lighting in this 3D game with full point of view is a significant problem.
 I cannot use realistic light attenuation calculation that comes with Unity URP, since that will create a realistic and volumetric effect on the flat cartoon character, which is not what I want to see:<br />
 ![soft-attenuation](/post-img/shaderposts/character-shading/soft-attenuation.jpg){: width="30%" }<br />
 I also need to consider how to make the point lights combine with the character directional light that determined the light and shadow division on the character, therefore I need the lights attenuating with distance, but distributing evenly on the character.
 Below is the outcome.
-{% include youtubePlayer.html id=page.youtubeId %}
+{% include embed/youtube.html id='vWOHPEhF99M' %}
 [Distance Attenuation Cel Dynamic Lights In Unity](https://youtu.be/vWOHPEhF99M)<br />

 ### Sky Diffuse Lighting